What Happens If You Do 500 Pushups a Day? My Story & Results

 But the variations prevent monotony to an extent.

-Also, they help you target different muscle groups as opposed to the same bunch of muscle every single day.
+Also, they help you target different muscle groups instead of the same bunch of muscle every day.

 Let’s cut to the chase.

-Here are some of the results that I got from my 500 pushups a day journey.
+Here are some results I got from my 500 pushups a day journey.

 My upper body got way more defined by the end of month four.
 My shoulders were popping as they say, with a couple of veins starting to make an appearance.
 I have a tendency to store fat near my pecs and underarms, which had all but disappeared.